YoloNomy/YoloNomy.github.io/_cosmo/modified_gravity/GR_fieldtheory.md

 and, worse, **the matter side loops too**: the interaction term $\kappa\phi\,\mathcal{T}_m$ is part of the matter Lagrangian, so it has its own stress-energy tensor, whose trace generates a term $\propto\kappa^2\phi^2$, which generates a term $\propto \kappa^3\phi^3$, and so on.
 The two loops feed each other, and there is no obvious reason for either of them to stop.

+*The story is that accounting for these loops allows to give back exactly Nortdstrom second theory! (in prep)*

 **Bootstrap here**

 </details>